danilo-quattrini/software-engineering-project/README.md

 ## Requirements

 - JDK 21
+- PostgreSQL
-- Gradle 8.5 and after
+- Gradle 8.5 and after (if the web application is executed with the cli)

 ## Clone repository